Lifeboats of the Titanic: Lifeboat 15 (starboard)

 Murdoch and Moody oversaw the lowering of Lifeboat 15, concurrently with Lifeboat 13 and it reached the water only a minute later, at 1:45 a.m.
 Fireman Frank Dymond was put in charge of what was the most heavily loaded boat at launching.
+The deck was practically empty when the lifeboat was lowered.
 It was so heavily loaded, with about 70 people, that the gunwales were reported to be far down in the water; one female passenger later said that when she leaned against the gunwale her hair trailed in the water.
 The boat was one of the last to be recovered by Carpathia, at about 7:30 a.m.